BenedictRasmussen/sampleGoReact/helloWorld/README.md

 - Install the 'atom-beautify' package. `⌃ + ⌥ + B` (ctrl + option + B) to beautify a file.

 # Creating basic react page
-- created index.js, hello.js
+This is the super brief rundown of getting the React page live

+- Created `static/index.js` and `static/hello.js`.
+These are the absolute most basic React components possible.
+- Created `dist/` directory.
+This separates the static html and bundled code from the JS that we are modifying in our source code
-- Added react element to html element with id 'greeting'
+- Create Added react element to html element with id 'greeting'
-- created index.html.
-Has div with id 'greeting' and includes a bundled script
+- Created `dist/index.html`.
+Has div with id 'greeting' (which is required and referenced in `static/index.js#render()`) and includes a script called `bundle.js` (not yet created...)
-- Configured webpack.config.js
+- Configured webpack.config.js.
+I cheated an used a config from a personal project to speed up the process...
+Webpack configuration is a massive topic.
+The important pieces:
+  - `const` definitions give us access to varying JS libraries
+  - entry: Where our main React component is that drives the application.
+This file is then scanned for dependencies to create a dependency graph
+  - output: Where to store the created bundle
+  - Modules: Again, a massive topic on their own... the important part is this is how Webpack knows how to do its work.
+We test all filenames for `*.js`.
+If the file matches, use babel to transpile the code using a bunch of default configurations (e.g. `@babel/preset-react`)
+  - Optimization: Use uglify-js to minify our bundles.
+Sacrifices web-page src readability to speed.
-- Added package.json script to run webpack (wp)
+- Added a new script (wp) in `package.json` to shorten running webpack (see the `script` tag in `package.json`)
-- npm run wp
+- Bundle the frontend for runtime execution: `npm run wp`
+  - The project literally cannot run without this.
+Something to do with React using EcmaScript 7 by default and most browsers not having full compatibility.
+Running the webpack build transpiles the code to icky normal javascript.

 # References
 <sup>1</sup> https://www.robinwieruch.de/react-js-macos-setup/

 <sup>2</sup> https://medium.com/the-self-taught-programmer/what-is-webpack-and-why-should-i-care-part-1-introduction-ca4da7d0d8dc